 - When In Doubt – Err On The Neutral Side

-Some people just prefer being muted and subdued with their choice of colors, and end up opting for just the neutral shades.
+Some people prefer being muted and subdued with their choice of colors, opting for just neutral shades.
+This is a great color combination for a dress, especially for formal occasions.
 If this is you and you do not want to change drastically, go with one cool or warm color, and leave everything else neutral.
 It’s always best to keep it this way!